spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

 useful for segmenting convex shapes like cells.

-A segmentation pipeline that consists of thresholding, connected component analysis, and watershed is the simplest and fastest to implement but its accuracy is highly dependent on image quality.
+A segmentation pipeline that consists of thresholding, connected component analysis, and watershed is simple and fast to implement but its accuracy is highly dependent on image quality.
 The signal-to-noise ratio of the cell stain must be high enough for minimal errors after thresholding and binary operations.
 And the nuclei or cell shapes must be convex to meet the assumptions of the distance transform or else it will over-segment.
 Starfish includes the basic